ligengen/EgoM2P/README_DATA.md

 ### EgoGen download instructions

+Download data from [here](https://egogen.ethz.ch/).
+You will need to first register yourself, and use the received temporary username and password for the download.

+- egogen_for_egom2p.tar (1.93 GB) is the processed token we used in the pretraining.
+You can organize your dataset like this folder.
+- egom2p_*_ori.tar are the original EgoGen dataset.
+It contains RGB, depth and camera trajectories saved using scripts similar to [this](https://github.com/ligengen/EgoGen/blob/main/experiments/gen_egobody_depth.py).

+### Data processing

 We provided many useful functions in [gen_aligned_training_data.py](gen_aligned_training_data.py).
 They might be useful to process your own dataset.

 ## Pseudo labeling